Arusha Tanzania Travel Guide

 Ensure smooth departure from Kilimanjaro International Airport (JRO).

-Arrive at Kilimanjaro International Airport (JRO) at least 2-THREE hours in advance of your international flight.
+Arrive at Kilimanjaro International Airport (JRO) at least 2-3 hours before your international flight.

 This allows ample time for check-in, security, and immigration procedures.